SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 is changed to be ``"Orange juice"``, and it is marked as having been purchased.
 Printing the description of each item in the array shows that their default states have been set as expected.

 ..
-QUESTION: Should description be a property or a method?
-   I've gone for a method for now, for consistency with NSObjectProtocol's approach.

-..
 TODO: talk about the general factory initializer pattern, and how Swift's approach to initialization removes the need for most factories.